vlang/v/README.md

 # Or build without make:
-wget https://vlang.io/v.c # Download the V compiler's source translated to C cc -std=c11 -w -o vc v.c  # Build it with Clang or GCC ./vc -o v . && rm vc      # Use the resulting V binary to build V from V source, delete the old compiler
+wget https://vlang.io/v.c # Download the V compiler's source translated to C cc -std=c11 -w -o vc v.c  # Build it with Clang or GCC

+#for centos use the following command:
+clang -w -o vc v.c

+./vc -o v . && rm vc      # Use the resulting V binary to build V from V source, delete the old compiler
 ```